ArjanCodes/examples/more_code_smells/README.md

 Solution: simple, remove self.
 And as a bonus, let's improve the clarity of the license generating method by splitting out the string parts.

 By the way, Python has class methods and static methods.
 These are not the same thing!
-Both are bound to a class instead of two an object.
+Both are bound to a class instead of to an object.
 However, a class method has access to the class state.
 So it can for example change the value of a class variable which is then applicable to all instances.
 A static method can't do that.
 It's simply part of a class because it makes sense.

 ### Code smell #8 (BONUS): Not using a main function in a module